stroxler/music-notes/progressions-in-A-L.md

 ## Diminished passing progressions

 ...
-Descending diminished into minor
+Descending diminished into minor (typically a II chord) ... this one is in "fine and dandy", it's also used starting in the second bar of "Wave" to modulate to IV

-... this one is in "fine and dandy", it's also used starting in the second bar of "Wave" to modulate to IV
+Em Ldim Dm G7 C

-Ldim Dm G7 C
+Am Idim Gm C7 F
-Idim Gm C7 F
+Dm Kdim Cm F7 J
-Kdim Cm F7 J
+Gm Hdim Fm J7 L
-Hdim Fm J7 L
+Cm Bdim Jm L7 I
-Bdim Jm L7 I
+Fm Edim Lm I7 K
-Edim Lm I7 K
+Jm Adim Im K7 H
-Adim Im K7 H
+Lm Ddim Km H7 B
-Ddim Km H7 B
+Im Gdim Hm B7 E
-Gdim Hm B7 E
+Km Cdim Bm E7 A
-Cdim Bm E7 A
+Hm Fdim Em A7 D
-Fdim Em A7 D
+Bm Jdim Am D7 G

-Jdim Am D7 G
+In terms of what to play on it - one way of thinking of this diminished passing is that it actually functions like a dom7b9 chord rooted on the *target*, so you can sort of view it as a dominant -> minor transition.

 ... ascending diminished into anything.
 This one functions like a tonic substitution,